timzimm/CompSci/03_gaussian_process_regression/README.md

 **doc/**: git submodule to the overleaf repo hosting the report (TBA)

+**data/**: contains precomputed results used in the jupyter notebooks to circumvent log training runs

 **config/**: configuration files.

 **misc/**: whatever doesn't fit into the above, goes in here.